 Some of the most common succulent plants include:

 Many people are unaware of the fact that cacti are also considered succulents.
-Cacti also come in many varieties and can be quite beautiful, providing outstanding flowers, additional interest and character to the home.
+Cacti come in many varieties and can be quite beautiful, providing outstanding flowers, additional interest, and character to the home.
 When it comes to the unusual, succulents are definitely the way to go.

 Outside of the most commonly grown, these exotic succulents are sure to please, making exceptional specimens indoors:

-- Black Aeonium is a dramatic succulent tree, reaching 3 feet in height.
+- Black Aeonium – A dramatic succulent tree, reaching 3 feet (1 m.) in height.
 It makes an excellent focal point due to its height as well as its blackish leaves and large, yellow flowers.
 Aeoniums are easy to grow.

-- If you’re looking for something a little different, then the living stone is for you.
+- Living Stone – If you’re looking for something a little different, then the living stone is for you.
 Its conical shape actually mimics the look of pebbles.
-And just when you’ve thought you’ve seen it all, beautiful white blooms come bursting out from within its centers.
+Just when you’ve thought you’ve seen it all, beautiful white blooms come bursting out from within its centers.

-- The starfish cactus is also quite impressive with clusters of toothed stems and star-shaped blooms in mosaic patterns.
-The curious looking carrion flower is a clump-forming succulent with sharp-angled stems that are grayish-green in color.
+- Starfish Cactus – The starfish cactus is also quite impressive with clusters of toothed stems and star-shaped blooms in mosaic patterns.
+The curious looking carrion flower is a clump-forming succulent with sharp-angled stems that are grayish green in color.
 The plant also produces an unusual creamy yellow flower with specks of red.

-- The rose pincushion is great for anyone new to growing cacti.
-This free-flowering cactus is compact, like a little ball, and produces lovely rose-pink blooms.
-The golden ball cactus also resembles a ball, at first anyway.
+- Golden ball cactus – Also resembles a ball, at first anyway.
 This odd little plant eventually grows into a fat, gold-spined column with pale yellow blooms.

 If you’re into something outside of the norm or just limited on space, exotic succulents are ideal plants to consider for maintaining interest indoors.